Demi Lovato: Activism and philanthropy

 Lovato's work as an LGBT rights activist has been recognized by GLAAD, which awarded her the Vanguard Award in 2016.
 When the Defense of Marriage Act was appealed in June 2013, Lovato celebrated the occasion on social media.
 Lovato has previously affirmed her support for the LGBT community: "I believe in gay marriage, I believe in equality.
 I think there's a lot of hypocrisy with religion.
 But I just found that you can have your own relationship with God, and I still have a lot of faith."
 In May 2014, Lovato was named lead performer for NYC Pride Week and Grand Marshal of the LA Pride Parade, where she later filmed the music video for "Really Don't Care".
 Lovato became the face of Human Rights Campaign's America's for Marriage Equality in 2015.
 In June 2016, Lovato participated in a video released by the Human Rights Campaign honoring the victims of the Orlando nightclub shooting.

 Lovato has also raised awareness for health and mental health issues.
-For her efforts to fight mental health stigma, she were honored with the Artistic Award of Courage by The Jane and Terry Semel Institute.
+For her efforts to fight mental health stigma, she was honored with the Artistic Award of Courage by The Jane and Terry Semel Institute.
 In May 2009, Lovato was named an Honorary Ambassador of Education by the American Partnership For Eosinophilic Disorders.
 In December 2011, Lovato condemned the Disney Channel for airing episodes of Shake It Up and So Random! in which characters joked about eating disorders.
-The network subsequently issued an apology and removed the episodes from their broadcast and video on demand services.
-In May 2013, she was cited for her dedication to mentoring teens and young adults with mental-health problems at a National Children's Mental Health Awareness Day hosted by the Substance Abuse and Mental Health Services Administration in Washington.
-Lovato has paid treatment costs for mentally-ill patients through the Lovato Treatment Scholarship Program, named for her late father, since 2013.
+The network subsequently issued an apology and removed the episodes from their broadcast and video-on-demand services.
+In May 2013, she was cited for her dedication to mentoring teens and young adults with mental health problems at a National Children's Mental Health Awareness Day hosted by the Substance Abuse and Mental Health Services Administration in Washington.
+Lovato has paid treatment costs for mentally ill patients through the Lovato Treatment Scholarship Program, named for her late father, since 2013.
 Her speech at the 2016 Democratic National Convention focused on raising awareness for mental health.
-In September 2017, Lovato was named a Global Citizen ambassador for championing the mental health of thousands of children displaced within Iraq and other communities" and helped "fund the expansion of a Save the Children pilot program, Healing and Education through the Arts, to violence-scarred young people living around Kirkuk and Saladin Governorate, Iraq".
+In September 2017, Lovato was named a Global Citizen ambassador for championing the mental health of thousands of children displaced within Iraq and other communities" and helped "fund the expansion of a Save the Children pilot program, Healing, and Education through the Arts, to violence-scarred young people living around Kirkuk and Saladin Governorate, Iraq".
 In April 2020, Lovato joined a mental health campaign in support of Irish charity SpunOut.i.e. to launch The Mental Health Fund which is raising money for mental health support.